Stay informed

 8.30 am Liability in employment law, Dirk Heylen

 Interested?
-More information and a registration form can be found here .
-The participation fee is €50 excl.
-VAT.
+You can find more information and a registration form here.
+The participation fee is €50 excluding VAT.

-3 Case law – a company car does not count
+3 Jurisprudence – a company car does not count

-The benefit in kind from the private use of a company car may not be allocated to the (minimum) wage.
+The benefit in kind of the private use of a company car may not be allocated to the (minimum) wage.

 A dismissed employee claims that the employer paid her too little from the start of her employment.
-The employer disputed this and referred to the benefit in kind from the private use of the company car.
-If this was charged, the employee was paid in accordance with the pay scale of pc 200.
+The employer disputed this and referred to the benefit in kind of the private use of the company car.
+If that had been taken into account, the employee would have been remunerated in accordance with the salary scale of PC 200.

-The court agrees with the employee.
+The court ruled in the employee's favor.
 Article 6, § 2 of the Wage Protection Act lists what the employer may grant as a benefit in kind.
-In addition to materials, equipment and tools required for work and work clothing, this only includes housing, gas, electricity, water, heating and fuel, the enjoyment of land and food used at the workplace.
+Besides materials, equipment, and tools necessary for the work, and work clothing, these are only housing, gas, electricity, water, heating and fuel, the use of land, and food used at the workplace.

-The private use of a company car does not qualify as wages in kind and is therefore not included in the calculation of the minimum wage to be paid according to the wage scale.
+The private use of a company car does not qualify as a benefit in kind and is therefore not included in the calculation of the minimum wage to be paid according to the pay scale.

 ludo.vermeulen@mploy.be

-4 Jurisprudence – not included in the value
+4 Jurisprudence – not taking the host into account

-Antwerp Labor Court, Mechelen department February 11, 2020, not issued
+Antwerp Labor Court, Mechelen Division, February 11, 2020, unpublished

-The manager of a company that distributes frozen products noticed that one of the frozen trucks was parked in the immediate vicinity of a café during the shift.
-He entered the cafe where he found one of his employees with a glass of beer in hand.
-He ordered the employee to leave the business immediately.
-Later that day, a conversation took place between the employee, the manager and the employer in which the employee allegedly admitted the facts.
-No written record of this was drawn up.
-The employee was then dismissed for an urgent reason, namely consuming alcohol during working hours.
+The manager of a company that distributes frozen foods noticed that one of the freezer trucks was parked near a café during the shift.
+He entered the café and found one of his employees with a glass of beer in his hand.
+He ordered the employee to leave the premises immediately.
+Later that day, a meeting took place between the employee, the manager, and the employer, during which the employee allegedly admitted the incident.
+No written record of this was made.
+The employee was subsequently dismissed for cause, namely consuming alcohol during working hours.

-The employee took the case to the labor court.
-The employer referred to the manager's observations, but the employee objected that he was drinking a glass of beer at that time, but not alcoholic beer.
-In that context, he adds a statement from another visitor to the café ("The conscious person was currently drinking non-alcoholic beer" ) and from someone who was probably the innkeeper (since he states: "When returning from the toilet, he had a Jupiler AFTER ordered and he started talking to an older man” ).
+The employee brought the case before the labour court.
+The employer referred to the findings of the supervisor, but the employee countered that although he was drinking a glass of beer at that moment, it was not alcoholic beer.
+In this regard, he submits a statement from another patron of the pub (“The person in question was drinking non-alcoholic beer at this moment”) and from someone who was likely the landlord (since the latter states: “Upon returning from the toilet, he ordered a Jupiler NA and started talking to an older man”).

-At the time of the facts, the manager had not investigated the nature of the beer in the employee's glass.
-He probably assumed that it was alcoholic beer, but he could not provide proof of this.
+At the time of the incident, the manager had not investigated the nature of the beer in the employee's glass.
+He likely assumed it was alcoholic beer, but he could not provide proof.
 According to the labor court, the employer failed to meet its burden of proof.
-The employee's demand for payment of a severance payment of 11 months and 5 weeks was therefore granted.
+The employee's request for severance pay of 11 months and 5 weeks was therefore granted.

-Determining alcohol and drug use by employees is a difficult job.
-The facts to be proven are subject to (rapid) evolution and are by their nature transient.
-The employer only has a limited time and must act decisively.
-In most cases, witness statements appear to be the most appropriate.
-The condition for this is of course that the witness describes as precisely as possible what he observed.
-In the other case, the employer risks being left with a hangover – as in this case.
+Establishing alcohol and drug use by employees is a difficult task.
+The facts to be proven are subject to (rapid) change and are by their very nature ephemeral.
+The employer has limited time and must act decisively.
+Witness statements prove most appropriate in most cases.
+The condition, of course, is that the witness describes what they observed as precisely as possible.
+Otherwise, the employer risks being left with a hangover – as in this case.

 steven.renette@mploy.be